farcasterxyz/protocol/docs/SPECIFICATION.md

 ## 1.1 Message Data

-A MessageData contains the payload of the Message which is hashed and signed to produce the message.
+A MessageData contains the payload of the Message, which is hashed and signed to produce the message.

 A `MessageData` object contains generic properties like the `fid`, `network` `timestamp` and `type` along with a `body`, which varies based on the `type`.